MchainNetwork/mchaincore-lib/README.md

-MarbellaChaincore Library
+Mchaincore Library
 =======

-A pure and powerful JavaScript MarbellaChain library.
+A pure and powerful JavaScript Mchain library.

 ## Get Started

 ```
-npm install marbellachaincore-lib
+npm install mchaincore-lib
 ```

 ```
-bower install marbellachaincore-lib
+bower install mchaincore-lib
 ```

 ## Security

-We're using marbellachaincore-lib in production, but please use common sense when doing anything related to finances!
+We're using mchaincore-lib in production, but please use common sense when doing anything related to finances!
 We take no responsibility for your implementation decisions.